Changes to the way you pay for residential care

 It is important to remember that every person’s circumstances are different and how these changes affect you will depend on what kind of care you need, how long you need care, and your individual financial circumstances.

 - If you’re already paying for care

 What you’ve spent already won’t be counted towards the new cap on care costs.
-It’s only from April 2020 that what you spend on care will start to count towards the lifetime cap of £72,000.
+It’s only when any new changes come into force that what you spend on care will start to count towards a lifetime cap.

 What should I do next?

 Get more detailed information about paying for care

 For more information call Age UK on 0800 055 6112